AndyCappDev/tourboxelite/README.md

 tourbox-gui
 ```

+You can also run it from the Application Launcher and pin it to your Application Manager after you run it for the first time for easy access.

 ### What You Can Do with the GUI

 - **Visual Configuration** - See a diagram of your TourBox with with visual feedback while editing control mappings